top of page

 He wept when his friend Lazarus died.

-Lazarus was dead, but this is not why Jesus cried.
+Lazarus was dead, but his absence is not why Jesus cried.

 Jesus was about to bring Lazarus back to life, so why would He be sad?